damianociarla/DCSSecurityAuthFormBundle/README.md

 # DCSSecurityAuthFormBundle

-This bundle provides an authentication system using the **login form**.
+This bundle provides a **login form** for the DCSSecurityCoreBundle.

 The DCSSecurityAuthFormBundle uses the `dcs_security.core.authentication.provider` service to implement a custom security firewall called **dcs_form**.